 When starting out two things first, You need a domain name and a hosting service.

--The domain name is the “google.com” for instance.
+-The domain name is “google.com” for instance.
 It is your identity and is going to represent your venture.
-Let it be memorable, matches your brand, and easy to type for everyone who is going to visit your site.
+Let it be memorable, matches your brand, and be easy to type for everyone who is going to visit your site.
 There are various domain providers you can look out for.

 -It’s vital to select a Web host provider.
 Your preferred web server will serve as a hosting facility to store all of your online files, messages, articles, and databases.
 Go for some secure, robust hosting services; it is recommended for you not to approach hosting sites that are free, cheap, and poor.
 They will cause you to suffer in many ways and will slow down your website.
 You can check here for the best WordPress hosting platform guide.